Bonifatius94/Chord.Lib/README.md

 For demonstration purposes there is a very simple key-value store service using the Chord library.
 Those dockerized service nodes can be deployed e.g. as a Kubernetes load-balanced service like already described in the last section.

-## Disclaimer
-There is still WIP, so be cautious when using this code as it might not work properly yet.

 ## License
 This project is available under the terms of the MIT license.